Vasily-X/DissolvePlayerScreen/README.md

-# FadePlayerScreen
+# DissolvePlayerScreen
-An include based on YSI to fade player's screen in SA-MP.
+An include based on YSI and indirection to dissolve player's screen in SA-MP.